kvsrinivas91/edyst-s19-create-your-own-pokemon-2/backend/README.md

 # Prerequisites

-Make sure that you have installed the following in your Host Machine
+Make sure that you have installed the following into your Host Machine
 * Python
 * Postman